Soft skills & personality

 A funny thing about fears is that they feel bigger and more dangerous as long as we are not fully aware of them, but allow our subconscious to unconsciously control us based on our fears.
 If these thoughts were made transparent and brought to consciousness, they would read as follows, for example:

-“If I go out with friends once a week even though I’m already working so much, my partner will leave me.” or “If I don’t complete this task on time, I’ll lose my job.”
+“If I go out with friends once a week, even though I already work so much, my partner will leave me.” or “If I don’t finish this task on time, I’ll lose my job.

 It is equally clear that most of the feared consequences are greatly exaggerated by the subconscious.
-What is perhaps more realistic is that your wife/husband gets annoyed from time to time and there is stress at home.
+What is perhaps more realistic is that your wife/husband will get annoyed from time to time and there will be stress at home.
 And he/she will probably get used to it sooner or later if you give good reasons for your decision and then remain calm and clear about doing something that is good for you.
 Your boss may also be annoyed, but won’t immediately throw you out because you didn’t complete a task within the short deadline.

 A technique that – according to Dale Carnegy – frees you to make the right decisions:

-- Come to terms with this “worst case”, i.e. develop a plan B for how you would deal with these negative consequences if they were to occur.
-This Plan B should be detailed and designed in such a way that you feel you will be able to deal with the situation if it occurs.
+2. Come to terms with this “worst case”, i.e. develop a plan B for how you would deal with these negative consequences if they were to occur.
+This plan B should be detailed and designed in such a way that you have a feeling that you will be able to deal with the situation if it occurs.

 The hunt for the unattainable goal

-When we think of “life balance”, what we want most of all is to continue doing and achieving everything we have done and achieved so far, while at the same time having more time for ourselves and more balance.
+When we think of “life balance”, what we want most of all is to continue to do and achieve everything we have done and achieved so far, and at the same time to have more time for ourselves and more balance.

-We want to maintain our ambition to fulfill all the expectations of our environment, to complete all tasks, to answer every email, to achieve all targets, to complete all tasks in perfect quality, to do everything on our own, not to say “no”…
+We want to maintain our ambition to fulfill all the expectations of those around us, to complete all tasks, to answer every email, to achieve all targets, to complete all tasks with perfect quality, to do everything on our own, not to say “no”…

-…and at the same time we want to do more sport, relax more, spend more time with our partner, spend more time with our children, see our friends more often, enjoy wonderful experiences, travel, relax, enjoy quality of life.
+…and at the same time we want to do more sport, relax more, spend more time with our partner, spend more time with our children, see our friends more often, enjoy nice experiences, travel, relax, quality of life.

 We want more time for something without wanting to give up time somewhere.
 But that is an unrealistic goal!